lustre-labs/dev-tools/README.md

 ```

 ## Commands

+You can run `gleam run -m lustre/dev -- --help` to see a list of all the available
+commands.
+Each command also has its own help text that lists the available flags
+and options.
+Here's a brief overview of the commands provided by Lustre's dev tools:

 - `lustre/dev add` - Commands for adding external binaries to your project.
 These
   are run and managed by Lustre, and while not typically intended to be run manually,